ChitrakCDB/My-Works/README.md

 Task 19:
-In this program ive created two functions first one will read ot till EOF And the second one will reverse the line
+In this program I've created two functions first one will read it till EOF And the second one will reverse the line
 The simple logic of reverse of string with some upgradation is used